eorroe/NodeList.js/README.md

 There's obviously more problems, the above is just one big feature that would be totally awesome.

-## The future fix

-I believe the fix would be (ES6 Proxies) or a more complicated way of doing this I'd set the returned `array.__proto__` to an object with methods that would handle this situation.
+The solution would be (ES6 Proxies) which will allow the above to be possible.

 # The Library (Has the following methods)

 When I extend the `NodeList.prototype` and `HTMLCollection.prototype` these methods don't work because of how `NodeList` work internally.

-In the library I'm using `Arrays` therefore these methods can be used.
+In the library I'm using `Arrays` therefore these methods can be used, where when I extend `NodeList` and `HTMLCollections`'s prototypes `document.querySelectorAll` is still returning a `NodeList` instead of `Arrays` like the library edition does.

 If this becomes a **native implementation** `NodeList` internally would be changed to be able to use these methods on them.
 ## Library Additional Methods